When I heard first Eric Worre’s say network marketing is a better way, it really resonated with me.

 With today’s technology, I truly believe we can create systems that if tweaked, tested, and fine tuned, will be able to increase the number of people who have success in this industry.

-It will never be perfect, but if you’d like to see what we’re doing to solve this problem, feel free to check it out.
+It will never be perfect, but if you’d like to see what we’re doing to solve the systems problem, feel free to check it out.

 5) Incredible Compensation Through Leverage